-The Target of Evaluation (TOE) is Infineon smart card IC (Security Controller) M7801 A12 with optional RSA2048/4096 v1.02.008, EC v1.02.008 SHA-2 v1.01 and Toolbox v1.02.008 libraries and with specific IC dedicated software.
-The TOE is a member of the Security Controller family SLE70, provides a real 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
-The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and the MED (Memory Encryption/Decryption Unit).
-The two CPUs control each other in order to detect faults and serve by this for data integrity.
-The co-processor block contains the processors for RSA/EC and DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
+The Target of Evaluation (TOE) is the Infineon Technologies SmartCard IC (Security Controller) M7793 A12 with optional RSA v1.02.010, EC v1.02.010 and Toolbox v1.02.010 libraries and with specific IC-dedicated software.
+The TOE provides a 16-bit CPU architecture and is compatible to the Intel 80251 architecture.
+The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The coprocessor block contains the processors for RSA/EC and 3DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
 The peripheral block contains also the timers and a watchdog.
-All data of the memory block are encrypted and all memory types are equipped with an error detection code (EDC), the EEPROM in addition with an error correction code (ECC).
-The security modules serve for operation within the specified range and manage the alarms.
+All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the SOLID FLASHTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
+The Security modules manage the alarms.
+Alarms may be triggered when the environmental conditions are outside the specified operational range.
+The block diagram of the TOE is shown in [6] and [7], Figure 1.

-The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM and Flash-memory as part of the non volatile memory (NVM), respectively EEPROM.
-The block diagram of the TOE is shown in [6], Figure 1.
 The TOE comprises as one part the hardware of the smart card security controller in various configurations.

-This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [7].
+This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [8].
 The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
 The TOE is the platform for the Smartcard Embedded Software itself is not part of the TOE.